Glyphack/Glyphack/content/blog/huec/index.md

 For some reason you cannot set the brightness to 255 and this is the limit.
 The last two bytes together (little-endian 16-bit) control the color temperature — that's the warm white to cool white spectrum.
 The values are in [mireds](https://en.wikipedia.org/wiki/Mired) (micro reciprocal degrees = 1,000,000 / Kelvin), which is how Philips Hue encodes color temperature.
 So 156 mireds ≈ 6410K (cool white) and 346 mireds ≈ 2890K (warm white).

-The initial bytes until brightness byte seem to be constant.
+The initial bytes until the brightness byte seem to be constant.
 It does not change.
 With different things I tried.

 There are two bytes between the brightness and warmth.
 `0x03,0x02` seem to be only the case for white color.